pyomeca/bioptim/README.md

 #### Interpolation

 The `sol.interpolation(n_frames: [int, tuple])` method returns the states interpolated by changing the number of shooting points.
-If the program is multiphase, but only a `int` is sent, then the phases are merged and the interpolation keeps their respective time ratio consistent.
+If the program is multiphase, but only a `int` is sent, then the phases are merged, and the interpolation keeps their respective time ratio consistent.
 If one does not want to merge the phases, then a `tuple` with one value per phase can be sent.

 #### Merge phases

-Finally `sol.merge_phases()` returns a Solution structure with all the phases merged into one.
+Finally, `sol.merge_phases()` returns a Solution structure with all the phases merged into one.

 Please note that, apart from `sol.merge_phases()`, these data manipulation methods return an incomplete Solution structure.
-This structure can be used for further analyses, but cannot be used for visualization.
+This structure can be used for further analyses but cannot be used for visualization.
-If one wants to visualize integrated or interpolated data, they are required to use the corresponding parameters or the visualization method they use.
+If one wants to visualize integrated or interpolated data, they must use the corresponding parameters or the visualization method they use.

 ### Data visualization
-A first method to visualize the data is `sol.graphs()`.
+The first data visualizing method is `sol.graphs()`.
 This method will spawn all the graphs associated with the ocp.
 This is the same method that is called by the online plotter.
-In order to add and modify plots, one should use the `ocp.add_plot()` method.
+To add and modify plots, one should use the `ocp.add_plot()` method.
 By default, this graphs the states as multiple shootings.
 If one wants to simulate in single shooting, the option `shooting_type=Shooting.SINGLE` will do the trick.

 A second one is `sol.animate()`.
-This method summons one or more `bioviz` figures (depending if phases were merged or not) and animates the model.
+This method summons one or more `bioviz` figures (depending on whether phases were merged) and animates the model.
 Please note that despite `bioviz` best efforts, plotting a lot of meshing vertices in MX format is slow.
 So even though it is possible, it is suggested to animate without the bone meshing (by passing the parameter `show_meshes=False`)
-To do so, we strongly suggest saving the data and load them in an environment where `bioptim` is compiled with the Eigen backend, which will be much more efficient.
+To do so, we strongly suggest saving the data and loading them in an environment where `bioptim` is compiled with the Eigen backend, which will be much more efficient.
-If `n_frames` is set, an interpolation is performed, otherwise, the phases are merged if possible, so a single animation is shown.
+If `n_frames` is set, an interpolation is performed.
+Otherwise, the phases are merged if possible, so a single animation is shown.
-To prevent from the phase merging, one can set `n_frames=-1`.
+To prevent phase merging, one can set `n_frames=-1`.

 In order to print the values of the objective functions and constraints, one can use the `sol.print_cost()` method.
 If the parameter `cost_type=CostType.OBJECTIVE` is passed, only the values of each objective functions are printed.